zhengfangyu/zhengfangyu.github.io/_pages/about.md

 Awards
 ======
+1. Science and Technology Award of the China Institute of Communications (2nd place, 5th winner), 2025.
 1. Electronic Information Teaching Achievement Award (1st place, 5th winner), Chinese Institute of Electronics (CIE), 2025.
 1. The 16th National Symposium on Cryptology and Information Security Education, A Education and Teaching Incentive Program (Class A), 2025.
 1. Cryptologic Innovation Award (2nd place), Chinese Association for Cryptologic Research, 2024.